viamrobotics/docs/docs/components/gripper/_index.md

 [`softrobotics`](./softrobotics/) | The _m_Grip soft gripper by [Soft Robotics](https://www.softroboticsinc.com/) |
 [`fake`](fake/) | A model used for testing, with no physical hardware. |

-If you have another gripper model, you can [define a custom component](../../extend/).
+If you have another gripper model, you can create a [modular resource](/modular-resources/) to add support for it.

 ## Control your gripper with Viam's client SDK libraries